drivet/website-11ty/src/posts/feed/2024/wheel-of-time.md

 emotion was surprise followed by...curiosity?
 I wanted to see how (or if) they would pull it off.

-I mean, adapting such a well-known and well-loved series has to be a difficult and thankless job at the best of times, but it must be *particularly* hard in the case of *The Wheel of Time* (and Amazon didn't do itself any favours by restricting the seasons to eight episodes each).
+Adapting such a well-known and well-loved series has to be a difficult and thankless job at the best of times, but it must be *particularly* hard in the case of *The Wheel of Time*, with thousands of characters, and hundreds of locations.
+Amazon didn't do itself any favours by restricting the seasons to eight episodes each.

-I mean, with thousands of characters, and hundreds of locations, the sheer size of it is daunting (understatement!), but it's not just that.
+But it's not just the size of it.
 The simple truth is that this is no ordinary book series.
-It doesn't really translate well to a traditional season-based TV narrative structure.
+Its structure doesn't really translate well to a traditional season-based TV narrative format.
 It's been deemed unfilmable more than once and it's not just because of its length.